HUSBAND, FATHER, SPORTS ENTHUSIAST AND COUNCILLOR FOR CUMBERLAND WARD

 Stephen was first elected Councillor for Cumberland Ward with a strong mandate on October 25, 2010.

 Stephen quickly made his mark securing early victories by having the City of Ottawa conduct an environmental assessment to widen HWY 174 and to extend Light Rail Transit to Orléans.
+By the end of his second term Stephen had secured more than $100M in road and infrastructure investments for both the rural and urban sectors of his ward.

 In addition to his focus on reducing commute times through investments in roads and transit, Blais prioritized local park construction.

 In his first term of office 7 new parks were built in Cumberland Ward and Blais announced the ambitious plan to partner with the local homebuilding industry to complete an $8 million expansion of Millennium Park.
+Stephen also led the way to open the first new indoor pool in Ottawa since amalgamation with the construction of the François Dupuis Recreation Centre.
+By 2018, a dozen new parks have been built and the François Dupuis Centre was expanded; adding a full gymnasium and rock climbing wall to this important community hub.

 Prior to his election as Councillor, Stephen faithfully served the residents of Orléans and Cumberland as their School Trustee on the Ottawa Catholic School Board from 2006 until 2010.